The 7 Best Cities to Work Remotely When You’re a Digital Nomad

 - Cost for an Airbnb: $44/night or $1,342

 - Coworking space: $100

 - Dinner: $4.81

 The vibrant city of Belgrade is a true experience for history lovers and culture buffs.

 It seamlessly blends legacies from ancient civilizations with postmodern architecture.
 And it's rapidly evolving with ex-pats and solopreneurs in tech due to the low cost of living and better-than-decent internet.

 Coworking spaces, cafes, restaurants, and nightlife abound in Belgrade.

 Plus, the city experiences all four seasons so you can tour museums in the winter and check out Ada Ciganlija in the summertime.
 Often referred to as Belgrade's Sea, you'll find locals sunbathing, swimming, and partaking in water sports when they're not working.

 Close to the Mediterranean and bordering eight different countries, living in Belgrade lends well to travelling outside the country.
 London is just three hours by flight and you'll be in Berlin (another city on this list) in half that time.

 Tourist visa required for Serbia: Not required for stays under 90 days.
-One blank passport page is required for entry stamp.
+One blank passport page is required for an entry stamp.